ansible-community/meetup/.github/ISSUE_TEMPLATE/submit-an-idea.md

 ---
 name: Submit an idea
-about: Tell us about a talk you'd like to see
+description: Tell us about a talk you'd like to see

 body:
 - type: markdown
   attributes: